itsdaniii/restaurant-roulette/README.md

 ***
 *User Stories*:
-1. As a user, I want to be able to add a restaurant to a list
+1. As a user, I want to be able to add a restaurant to a list, so I can track possible places to eat
    - Metadata = restaurant name, cuisine type, neighbourhood, patio (yes/no), price range
      - Define price ranges as:
        - $ = < $15 / person